Babar Azam on Virat Kohli’s batting slump: ‘It takes time but we should back him’

 Azam, who is often compared to Kohli for his prolific run-scoring, added: “He is one of the best player and he knows how to come out this.
 It takes time but we should back him.”

-Former cricketers including Kapil Dev have said Kohli should be dropped and youngsters given a chance to prove their worth in a competitive Indian team.
+Former cricketers including Kapil Dev have spoken about Kohli’s place in the shortest format and how youngsters should be given a chance to prove their worth in a competitive Indian team.

 India captain Rohit Sharma, however, has backed his senior batter to bounce back soon.